How to Manage Cash Flow in the Trades

 • What jobs are booked

-Spending just 10–15 minutes a week reviewing your numbers can prevent serious cash flow problems.
+Spending 10–15 minutes a week reviewing this can prevent serious issues.

 Reduce the Feast-and-Famine Cycle